picodata/sbroad/doc/design/global_tables_rfc.md

 #### 7.1 Unfinished left join with group by

 Suppose _global_ has columns a, b. _Segment_ has columns a, c.
-In projection below motion we should try to minimize the number of columns to send through the wire.
-We always need all columns from left table, but from right table we only need columns that are used higher in the plan.
+In the projection within the motion we should try to minimize the number of columns to send through the wire.
+We always need all columns from the left table, but from the right table we only need columns that are used in the upstream plan.

 ```sql
 select g.a, s.a from global as g